impleta/narrator/README.md

 assert.equal(title, 'Breaking News, Latest News and Videos | CNN', 'Title is incorrect');
 ```

-Ideally, wrappers are built for specific applications which provide a domain-specific interface.
+Ideally, wrappers deriving from WebApplication are built for specific applications which provide a domain-specific interface that can then be tested.
+See examples/GitHubWebUI in the source.

 ## Documentation